Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Custom domains1 included3 included

-Tuta gives you more storage, more custom domains, and costs €12/year less.
-The free tier is also more generous: 1GB vs 500MB.
+Tuta gives more storage, more custom domains, and a bigger free tier (1GB vs 500MB), for €12/year less (checked 2026-06-05).

 3. All-In Encryption